christian130/docs/v20.1/connect-to-the-database.md

 ---
 title: Connect to the Database
-summary: How to connect to CockroachDB from your application
+summary: How to connect to a CockroachDB cluster from your application
 toc: true
 ---

-This page has brief instructions for connecting to your CockroachDB cluster using various programming languages.
+This page has instructions for connecting to a CockroachDB cluster using various programming languages.

-We assume that you already have a cluster up and running using the instructions for a [manual deployment][manual] or an [orchestrated deployment][orchestrated].
-The examples will show a connection string for a [secure local cluster][local_secure], which you will need to edit depending on your deployment type.
+The instructions assume that you already have a cluster up and running using the instructions for a [manual deployment][manual] or an [orchestrated deployment][orchestrated].

+The examples will show a connection string for a [secure local cluster][local_secure].
+You may need to edit the connection string, depending on your cluster's configuration.

-For a reference explaining all of the possible cluster connection parameters, see [Connection Parameters][connection_params].
+For a reference that lists all of the supported cluster connection parameters, see [Connection Parameters][connection_params].

 <div class="filters filters-big clearfix">
   <button class="filter-button" data-scope="sql">SQL</button>